jclo/vizu/README.md

 }
 ```

-A `Vizu Web Component` is defined by a class with, at least, a method `render` that returns a plain old HTML block.
+A `Vizu Web Component` is defined by a class with, at least, the method `render` that returns a plain old HTML block.
 You can insert Javascript instructions in it.
 They are processed when the component is rendered.

 ### Create a View